Mycobacterium tuberculosis: Host genetics

 The nature of the host-pathogen interaction between humans and M. tuberculosis is considered to have a genetic component.
 A group of rare disorders called Mendelian susceptibility to mycobacterial diseases was observed in a subset of individuals with a genetic defect that results in increased susceptibility to mycobacterial infection.

 Early case and twin studies have indicated that genetic components are important in host susceptibility to M. tuberculosis.
 Recent genome-wide association studies (GWAS) have identified three genetic risk loci, including at positions 11p13 and 18q11.
 As is common in GWAS, the variants discovered have moderate effect sizes.

+Incubation period

+The incubation period refers to the time between infection with Mycobacterium tuberculosis and the development of signs or symptoms of tuberculosis (TB).
+However, TB differs from many infectious diseases because infection does not necessarily result in immediate illness.

+Following infection, the immune system typically requires approximately 2–8 weeks to develop a response that can be detected by tuberculosis tests, such as the tuberculin skin test (TST) or interferon-gamma release assay (IGRA).
+This period is more accurately referred to as the window period for TB testing.
+Testing during this period may produce a negative result even when infection has occurred because the immune response may not yet be detectable.

+The development of active TB disease is different.
+A person may develop active disease weeks, months, or even decades after the initial infection.
+Many infected individuals instead develop latent TB infection, in which M. tuberculosis remains in the body without causing symptoms.

 DNA repair

 As an intracellular pathogen, M. tuberculosis is exposed to a variety of DNA-damaging assaults, primarily from host-generated antimicrobial toxic radicals.
 Exposure to reactive oxygen species and/or reactive nitrogen species causes different types of DNA damage including oxidation, depurination, methylation, and deamination that can give rise to single- and double-strand breaks (DSBs).

 DnaE2 polymerase is upregulated in M. tuberculosis by several DNA-damaging agents, as well as during infection of mice.
 Loss of this DNA polymerase reduces the virulence of M. tuberculosis in mice.
 DnaE2 is an error-prone DNA repair polymerase that appears to contribute to M. tuberculosis survival during infection.

 The two major pathways employed in repair of DSBs are homologous recombinational repair (HR) and nonhomologous end joining (NHEJ).
 Macrophage-internalized M. tuberculosis is able to persist if either of these pathways is defective, but is attenuated when both pathways are defective.
 This indicates that intracellular exposure of M. tuberculosis to reactive oxygen and/or reactive nitrogen species results in the formation of DSBs that are repaired by HR or NHEJ.
 However deficiency of DSB repair does not appear to impair M. tuberculosis virulence in animal models.